Black Blood Donors UK

 Here’s a short video showing how donating blood is fun, safe and easy to do.
 It also touches on the rise of UK sickle cell cases and the increased need for the rare Ro blood subtype, which is mainly found in black people.

 You can register to give blood by visiting the NHS Blood Donor’s website at www.blood.co.uk.

-It’s so easy for any healthy adult in the UK to give blood.
+It’s so easy for any healthy adult to give blood.
 The NHS has several blood donor centres in all UK major cities.
 Mobile blood donation vans are also used so that smaller towns and rural areas can be reached.
 Can you help save lives?

 Due to the rise in sickle cell and bone marrow cases, black blood donors are in high demand.
 Black people are vital to help win the war against these chronic illnesses because we are the main ones who carry the Ro blood subtype.

 You must be on the NHS blood donor’s register in order to become a blood or bone marrow donor.
 The website is very easy to use and registration takes less than 2 minutes.
 Click below so that you can become a future blood donor.